-Every nation of the Second World War fielded…Continue
+Every nation of the Second World War fielded such flame weapons and for the most part they were backpack…Continue

 Added by Jake Holman Jr. on December 21, 2011 at 2:00pm — No Comments

 Breaching charges are increasingly used by military forces on battlefields around the world.
-A series of pre-shaped explosives, arranged in a way to blow a hole through or completely demolish a wall or vertical obstruction, breaching charges once exclusive to special operations forces are employed by infantry and…Continue
+A series of pre-shaped explosives, arranged in a way to blow a hole through or completely demolish a wall or vertical obstruction, breaching charges once exclusive to special operations forces are employed by infantry and Marines alike.

 The Soviet Union had one undeniable advantage over foes, no matter how desperate or woeful their position in war time, it had plenty of manpower.
-The ability of the Soviets to heave massive amounts of men into a battle, as wasteful as it was to human life, allowed the nation to stem or turn the tide in many a battle.…Continue
+The ability of the Soviets to heave massive amounts of men into a battle, as wasteful as it was to human life, allowed the nation to stem or turn the tide in many a battle.
+This idea that men should be that final "weapon system" in…Continue

 Added by Jake Holman Jr. on December 7, 2011 at 2:00pm — No Comments